Skip to main content

 Scikit-learn machine learning library - source

 Scikit-learn is a machine learning library for Python.
-It features various machine learning algorithms like support vector machine, random forests, and k-nearest neighbours, and it also supports Python numerical and scientific libraries like NumPy and SciPy.
+It features various machine learning algorithms, such as support vector machines, random forests, and k-nearest neighbours.
+It also supports Python numerical and scientific libraries like NumPy and SciPy.

 Some algorithms included in scikit-learn are: